 To prepare a rivet, punch a hole through all layers of leather.
 For 1/4 -inch rivets, the hole should be 5/64 inch.
 Push the post of the rivet from the back of the pieces to be riveted through all layers of the leather, and push the leather down onto the post.
 Make sure the top of the post extends out of the leather.
 Put the anvil on a solid surface, and place the post in the center of the anvil.
 Now, push the rivet cap onto the post until it snaps into place.
 Put the curved side of the setter onto the cap.
 Hold the setter straight on the cap, and give it a couple of taps with the hammer.
 Test the rivet by gently tugging the leather pieces apart.
 The rivet should hold firm.

-All the stitches in this project are saddle stitches.
+All the stitches on this leather shop apron are saddle stitches.
 To create this type of stitch, bring the pieces of leather together so the finished sides of the leather are on the outside, and clip them in place.
 Punch holes along the seam about 1/4 inch apart and about 1/8 inch from the edge.
 Using an awl or leather punch at the 5/64-inch setting, punch holes through all layers of leather.